Growth is essential to the survival of growing businesses.

 Here’s what a potential dashboard could look like:

-Users can also integrate the CRM with sales analytics and visualization software like SyncHub or Dear Lucy to create real-time dashboards.
+Users can also integrate the CRM with sales analytics and visualization tools such as SyncHub or Dear Lucy to create real-time dashboards.

 Review key metrics regularly.
 Weekly or monthly monitoring will be frequent enough to spot issues quickly without requiring a significant chunk of every day for related tasks.